 “The Romani (also spelled Romany /ˈroʊməni/, /ˈrɒ-/), colloquially known as Gypsies or Roma, are an Indo-Aryan ethnic group, traditionally itinerant, living mostly in Europe and the Americas and originating from the northern Indian subcontinent, from the Rajasthan, Haryana, and Punjab regions of modern-day India.” — Wikipedia

 In Bucharest, during my college years, I used to see Romani women in subway stations nursing their babies; Romani bands in all public transportation playing for money between stops; Romani teenagers huffing paint from plastic bags.
-I’d learned to turn a cold shoulder and ignore them.
-And the word “ignore” has a much deeper meaning here.
-I had no idea who those people were and what their history had been.
+I’d learned to ignore them.
+And the word “ignore” has a much deeper meaning here: I had no idea who those people were and what their history had been.

 Better Late than Never

-That day in Seattle when I realized I’d been discriminating against Romani people my entire life, I felt ashamed and vowed to never use that expression again.
+That day in Seattle when I realized I’d been discriminating against Romani people my entire life, I felt ashamed and vowed to never use that expression about drowning in shallow waters again.
 Ever.
 I would never again be disrespectful of them.
-There is no Romani community in Seattle that I know of, so keeping my resolution wasn’t hard.
-But there are hundreds of thousands of Romani in my native country and every Romanian has strong opinions about them.
+There is no Romani community in Seattle that I know of, so keeping my resolution wasn’t too hard.
+But there are hundreds of thousands of Romani in my native country and every Romanian I know has strong opinions about them.

 I hoped he’d get the hint.

 Oh, he got it.
-He wrote back and explained the origins of that expression to me.
+He wrote back to enlighten me.

 I felt like crap when I read his story.
-I’d used that phrase for most of my young life without knowing the horrendous history behind it.
-It was bad enough as it was—I’d used it to disparage losers, implying that Gypsies were losers due to their racial background.
+I’d used that phrase for most of my life without knowing the horrendous history behind it.
+It was bad enough as it was—I’d used it to disparage losers, implying that Romani people were losers due to their racial background.
 But this was even worse.
 Making fun of slaves who’d tried to win their freedom was awful.

 And that was another shock.
 Alex had used the word “slave” in his story.

-Okay, so I hadn’t slept during my history classes, after all.
+Okay, so I hadn’t slept during my history classes after all.
 Instead, there was a blackout when it came to slavery in my school curriculum.
 (I don’t know where things are now.)
-At least in the US, the slave-keeping past is acknowledged and there are efforts in parts of the society to make things better for minorities.
-There’s even a whole month—February—dedicated to black history.
+At least in the US, the slave-keeping past is acknowledged and there are efforts in parts of the society to make amends.
+There’s even a whole month—February—dedicated to Black history.

-At least the children growing up in the US have heard of slavery.
+At least children growing up in the US have heard of slavery.

-Alex had heard of Romani slavery though, but thought we have a right to use all those derogatory expressions about Gypsies because they’re part of our national heritage.
+Alex had heard of Romani slavery though, but thought we have a right to use all those derogatory expressions because they’re part of our national heritage.
 Kind of like the Confederate statues in the US.
-And to make his point, he shared with me the origins of the other expression I had seen him use, “You give a Gypsy a finger, and he takes the whole hand.”
+And to make his point, he shared with me the origins of the other expression I’d seen him use, “You give a Gypsy a finger, and he takes the whole hand.”
 In my hometown, the expression was, “You give someone a finger, and he takes the whole hand.”
-No Gypsy reference there.

 The story of this expression—the equivalent of “give them an inch and they’ll take a mile”—has to do with the Revolutions of 1848 in Europe, which brought many Western ideas to the backwaters of Romania.
 For instance, landowners learned that having their hand kissed by their subjects was now considered parochial.
 Enlightened Europeans shook hands instead.
 But shake hands with just anybody?
 Romanians wondered.
 No, you shake hands only with your peers.
 To lower status people you give one finger or two or three, depending how high they are on the social ladder.

-And here came the Romani, who, either because they didn’t know, or—I like to believe—as an act of civil disobedience, would grab the whole hand and shake it.
+And there came the Romani, who, either because they didn’t know, or—I like to believe—as an act of civil disobedience, would grab the whole hand and shake it.